dekuNukem/traffic-cone-film-scanning/README.md

 ![Alt text](images/newton.jpeg)

-However from my experience, it almost never occurs with TCFS even with plain glass.
+However, from my experience, it almost never occurs with TCFS even with plain glass.

 I have a theory: